All Masks in Enotria: The Last Song

-Enotria: The Last Song is a Souls-like game that is built around Masks and the power they imbue.
-Masks enable a player to become much like the boss or enemy they obtained the mask from.
-Despite appearance changes, the Masks also offer boosts that enable you to customize your playstyle and strategy.

-There are plenty of Masks to track down in Enotria: The Last Song.
-Below is a list of all Masks that you might find in the game.
-While the information isn't complete, check back regularly as we continually update this database.
+An Aspects effect can, ultimately, shape your character's stats in one fell swoop.
+Below is a list of all Aspects you can find in-game.
+While the information isn't complete, be sure to check back regularly as we continuet update this database.

 |